Blade: Trinity: Development

-In 2001, before the release of Blade II, New Line made a deal with David S. Goyer to write and produce a third Blade film.
+In 2001, before the release of Blade II, New Line Cinema made a deal with David S. Goyer to write and produce a third Blade film.
 In 2002, German director Oliver Hirschbiegel was in talks to direct the film, but chose instead to direct a film about Adolf Hitler called Downfall.
-Goyer is friends with both Stephen Norrington and Guillermo Del Toro and asked for their advice.
-Del Toro did conceptual art work for the film, and was thanked in the end credits.
+Goyer, friends with both Stephen Norrington and Guillermo Del Toro, asked for their advice.
+Del Toro did conceptual artwork for the film and was thanked in the end credits.

-In August 2003, Ryan Reynolds was in negotiations to join the film and Ashley Scott was also being considered as his counterpart, and that they would also star in a potential spin-off film.
+In August 2003, Ryan Reynolds was in negotiations to join the film and Ashley Scott was also being considered as his counterpart, and they would also star in a potential spin-off film.
 Later that month, Jessica Biel signed on to the project.
-Producers at New Line suggested casting wrestler Triple H and Goyer was highly skeptical.
-Goyer was impressed by Triple H's comic timing and self deprecation, and ended up expanding his role.
+Producers at New Line Cinema suggested casting professional wrestler Triple H and Goyer was highly skeptical.
+Goyer was impressed by Triple H's comic timing and self-deprecation and ended up expanding his role.

 Apple did not pay for product placement.
 They made the equipment available and included the option to buy it at a 60% reduction.

 Production troubles

 Reportedly, Wesley Snipes was unhappy with the film's script and original choice of director.
 David S. Goyer, who had written all three films in the franchise, was then selected to replace the director of the film, which Snipes also protested.
 Snipes reportedly caused difficulty during filming, including frequently refusing to shoot scenes, often forcing director Goyer to use stand-ins and computer effects to add his character to scenes.
 Goyer described making the film as "the most personally and professionally difficult and painful thing I've ever been through".
-Co-star Patton Oswalt alleged that Snipes would spend much of his time smoking marijuana in his trailer, and that he became violent with Goyer after accusing him of racism.
-It has also been alleged that Snipes refused to interact with Goyer or his co-stars, and would instead communicate with them through his assistant or the use of notes.
+Co-star Patton Oswalt alleged that Snipes would spend much of his time smoking marijuana in his trailer and that he became violent with Goyer after accusing him of racism.
+It has also been alleged that Snipes refused to interact with the rest of the cast and crew, including Goyer, and would instead communicate with them through his assistant or the use of notes.
 Snipes also allegedly referred to co-star Ryan Reynolds as a "cracker" on one or more occasions.

 Snipes denied that version of events and said that as an executive producer on the film he had the authority to make decisions but that some people had difficulty accepting that.

+On set, Snipes had found Reynolds' humor a little too over-the-top for Blade: Trinity, but years later thought it made sense in the context of Deadpool.
+On Deadpool & Wolverine, Snipes enjoyed working with Reynolds, stating "He's unique in that way, and he's found a fantastic niche for himself doing what he does.
+Deadpool is Ryan Reynolds all day long.
+So it was enjoyable.
+It was enjoyable to work with him.
+It was enjoyable to revisit."